My Account

 What AI Means for Humanity

 At its best, AI will allow us to offload mundane, time-consuming tasks and focus on more meaningful work and life experiences.
+Beyond ChatGPT, AI is already on the verge of doing just that.

 • Retailers already use AI for everything from forecasting sales to managing inventory.
-Large retailers, such as Kroger and Walmart, have increased the push for autonomous vehicles, shown to reduce logistics-related expenses by as much as 30%.14
+Large retailers, such as Kroger and Walmart, have increased the push for autonomous vehicles, shown to reduce logistics-related expenses by as much as 30%.13

 • Robotaxis navigate select cities around the U.S. Mass adoption of self-driving cars could revolutionize travel, potentially resulting in fewer vehicle accidents and deaths.
-They could also improve traffic flow, fuel efficiency and carbon emissions.15
+They could also improve traffic flow, fuel efficiency and carbon emissions.14

 But at its worst, AI also presents some threats.

-What We’ll Cover in Our AI Series
+AI Trends and Topics We Cover in Our AI Series

 We hope you’ll join us on this journey.
 Because in a world introduced to TV, space exploration, personal computers and do-everything cellphones in the past century, AI may have the potential to top them all.